Curious if it’s possible to teach flimmaking abroad?

 What astonished me the most was reconnecting with students from the previous year who quoted my lectures and more importantly, had films in the film festival.

-TT: How did you find this opportunity in Belize?
-Had you been there previously?
+TT: How did you find this opportunity doing film in Belize?

 C: This trip was my third trip to Belize.
 My first visit was in 2008 in my capacity as a Cinematographer.
 I was shooting a documentary called “Punta Soul” directed by Nyasha Laing.
 Nyasha also started an artist collective called Global Parish.
 It was Global Parish’s initiative and efforts that made it possible for me to teach twice in Belize.